 4. Optimize Best Seller Rank.

-The Best Sellers Rank (BSR) of your key products is an important metric for your customers and sales.
+The Best Sellers Rank (BSR) of your key product listings is an important metric for your customers and sales.
 Whilst no one knows definitively the calculation behind BSR, it is widely thought to be a function of most recent sales and a predictive algorithm based on historic sales.

 Focus on outselling your competition.
 If you can’t seem to keep up with the competition’s BSR rank, it might be time to switch up your product offering and find something with less competition.
 By doing this, it can be easier for you to increase your BSR rank by outselling the competition.
 In addition to BSR, make sure you don’t give your customers a reason to rate your product down or write poor service reviews.